4 minute read

 It processes data collected in the ingestion and collection layers, preparing it for the subsequent layers.

-It’s also in the data processing layer that data destinations and data flow get classified, and the analytics process begins.
+The data processing layer also classifies data destinations and data flow and begins the analytics process.

 4. Data storage layer

-As the name implies, this layer is involved with the storage of processed data.
+As the name implies, this layer is involved with storing processed data.

 The process becomes even more complex as the volume of data grows.